Five CAS club leaders give us a glimpse at what it's like to be a member.

 Devyani McLaren '17 shares how research, volunteerism, learning and new experiences have helped shape an unforgettable undergraduate career.

 The Theory of Knowledge (TOK) is central to the educational philosophy of the Diploma Core Programme, providing an opportunity for students to reflect on the nature of knowledge, and how we know what we claim to know.
+In TOK, students learn to question and understand how they know what they know.

 Theory of knowledge (TOK) plays a special role in the International Baccalaureate® (IB) Diploma Programme (DP), by providing an opportunity for students to reflect on the nature of knowledge, and on how we know what we claim to know.